microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/Solution-03.md

 ## Notes & Guidance

-Most of the focus in this challenge would be in setting up the Dedicated Pools or the Power BI Datamarts.
+Most of the focus in this challenge would be in setting up the Dedicated Pools, Databricks SQL or the Power BI Datamarts.

 *More solution details to be added soon*

 __Bonus Challenge__: